mnlipp/VM-Operator/manager.md

 Use one of the `kustomize.yaml` files from the [example](https://github.com/mnlipp/VM-Operator/tree/main/example) directory.
 The directory contains two examples.
-Shown below is the example file that uses storage from `local-path`.
-This should work everywhere.

 ```yaml
 apiVersion: kustomize.config.k8s.io/v1beta1